-A suitable device shall be provided by which each arc lamp or other device on series circuits may be safely and entirely disconnected from the circuit before it is handled, unless the lamps are accessible only to properly qualified persons, worked on only from suitable insulating stools, platforms, or tower wagons, and treated always as under the full voltage of the circuit concerned.
+A suitable device shall be provided by which each are lamp or other device on series circuits may be safely and entirely disconnected from the circuit before it is han366.
+Safe Access to Arc Lamps-Continued.

+dled, unless the lamps are accessible only to properly qualified persons, worked on only from suitable insulating stools, platforms, or tower wagons, and treated always as under the full voltage of the circuit concerne d

 SEC.
-37. PORTABLE DEVICES, CABLES, AND CONNECTORS
+37. PORTABLE APPLIANCES, CABLES AND CONNEC-TORS, AND INSECT ELIMINATORS